carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ### fromList

-If you want to convert a list object into a multi value queue channel you can use the Channel factory method `Channel.fromList` specifying the list object as a parameter.
-A List object can be defined by placing the values in square brackets `[]` separated by a comma.
+You can use the `Channel.fromList` method to create a queue channel (with multi values)  from a list object.

 ~~~
 aligner_list = ['salmon', 'kallisto']